Randyhuls/dojo-in-react/README.md

 #### withReact<T>(widget: Widget): JSX.Element
 `withReact` wraps a Dojo widget and returns a React component, binding the widget's lifecycle methods (`startUp`, `destroyRecursive`) to React's mount and unmount lifecycle hooks.
-The widgets DOM node is placed inside a React `ref` to persist the node across renders.
+The widget's DOM node is placed inside a React `ref` to persist the node across renders.

 > **Note**: If your project does not support top-level await, you will have to wrap your logic with an async [IIFE](https://developer.mozilla.org/en-US/docs/Glossary/IIFE)